Free shipping on domestic orders over £40

 If you want to start a meditation practice but need help to start.
 Give one of these methods a go, and see how you get on.
 Remember, we are all different, so what works for one person may not work for another.
 If you can, join a class and gather as much information as possible to find the best way forward.

 Why not look at our blogs for more information, hints and tips?
 Remember to tag us in any of your meditation photos at @surrender_to_happiness.
 If you want to read about the differences between breathwork and meditation, click here and click here, to learn about how meditation with crystals can aid your subconscious mind.
+For information on how to create a homemade meditation retreat, click here.

 Spread the love